GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/image-alt/index.md

 {% Aside 'note' %}
-You can also use ARIA labels to describe your images, for example, `<img aria-label="Audits set-up in Chrome DevTools" src="...">` Learn more in
+You can also use ARIA labels to describe your images, for example, `<img aria-label="Audits set-up in Chrome DevTools" src="...">` See also
 [Using the aria-label attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) and
 [Using the aria-labelledby attribute ](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute).
 {% endAside %}

 ## Tips for writing effective `alt` text:

 - `alt` text should give the intent, purpose, and meaning of the image.
 - Blind users should get as much information from alt text as a sighted user gets from the image.
-- Avoid words like "chart," "image," "diagram," or image file names.
+- Avoid non-specific words like "chart", "image", or "diagram".

 Learn more in
 [WebAIM's guide to Alternative Text](https://webaim.org/techniques/alttext/).